5880 S. Hospital Drive | Globe, Arizona 85501

-"The Town of Miami was founded in 1907 with the major employment of the town being at two mining operations, Miami Copper Company and Inspiration Consolidated Copper Company.
-These two mining companies saw a need to provide medical services and a hospital for their employees in the Miami area.
-In 1910, they coordinated their efforts and began to make plans for the Miami-Inspiration Hospital.
-Doctor John C. Bacon was hired by Miami Copper Company in 1910 as the Chief Surgeon.
-During his twenty-two years in Miami, he conducted a busy medical practice, was active in various medical societies and served on the Miami Board of Health.
-He was also a member of the Arizona Senate for one term and was active in community affairs.
+"The Town of Miami was founded in 1907 with major employment of the town being at two mining operations, Miami Copper Company and Inspiration Consolidated Copper Company.
+These two mining companies saw a need to provide medical services and a hospital for their employees in the Miami Area.
+In the 1910, they coordinated their efforts and began to make plans for the Miami-Inspiration Hospital.

 In 1919, a dispensary was opened on the second floor of the Gila Valley Bank and Trust Company building in downtown Miami.
 Outpatient services were provided there for the next thirty-seven years.
 For over a half century, through good times and bad, through two World Wars and the Great Depression, Miami-Inspiration Hospital tended to the medical needs of Miami's miners and their families.
 When the mines shut down temporarily, the hospital on the hill remained open.
 In 1956, a new outpatient clinic was constructed on the Globe-Miami Highway.